-My adopted hometown of San Francisco also has a large and vibrant Chinatown, and I was delighted to learn that fortune cookies were in fact invented here.
-When we got married, Morgen and I decided to have a San Francisco-themed wedding.
-In addition to the San Francisco-shaped wedding cake (really), we got a bunch of those cardboard Chinese take-out containers, filled them with treats, and distributed them to all of our guests.
+Back in the days when mere mortals could afford housing in San Francisco, I lived there for several years; it’s also where I met the woman I’m now married to.
+San Francisco has a large and vibrant Chinatown, and as an avowed fan of Chinese food, I was delighted to learn that fortune cookies were invented there.
+(If you visit, be sure to stop by the Golden Gate Fortune Cookie Factory, where you can see the cookies being made by hand.)
+Morgen and I even had a San Francisco-themed wedding.
+In addition to a San Francisco-shaped wedding cake, we got a bunch of those cardboard Chinese take-out containers, filled them with treats, and distributed them to our guests.
 Among the goodies was a custom-made fortune cookie with a special message thanking guests for attending.

 You Will Have a Satisfying Dessert

-I have always liked the idea of fortune cookies.
-As confections go, a fortune cookie is about the lightest dessert I can imagine, which is usually just what I’d hope for after a Chinese meal.
+As confections go, a fortune cookie is about the lightest dessert I can imagine, which is usually just what I want after a Chinese meal.
 I can’t recall ever having a fortune from a cookie come true, but there have been fortunes that gave me food for thought (so to speak), and even a patently goofy saying seems like a delightfully quaint way to end dinner.
-But even though I knew fortune cookies were invented in California, it never really sank in until recently that this made them an American idea that probably would be (and indeed is) considered strange in China.
-It turns out that the story is even weirder than that—fortune cookies are not merely an American invention, they’re a Japanese invention that was adapted for Americans and then co-opted by Chinese restaurant owners.
-That the fortune cookie, given its mongrel roots, has become so iconic of Chinese restaurants in America is truly amazing.
+But the fortune cookie is an American idea that’s considered strange in China.
+Or, to be more accurate, it’s a Japanese invention that was adapted for Americans and then co-opted by Chinese restaurant owners.

 But I’m getting ahead of myself.
 There are several competing histories of the fortune cookie, none of which is entirely verifiable from recorded history.
 Many accounts trace the cookies’ origin back to 13th- and 14th-century China, which was then occupied by the Mongols.
 According to legend, secret plans for an uprising were hidden in moon cakes that would ordinarily have contained lotus nut paste, which was unpalatable to the Mongols.
 The successful uprising, planned with the help of the hidden notes, led to the formation of the Ming Dynasty.
 This story may be true, but I have seen no evidence that it inspired the treats we know of today as fortune cookies.
 There can be no doubt that the modern fortune cookie design originated in California.